PANCE Blueprint EENT (7%)

 • Caused by chronic eustachian tube dysfunction, which results in chronic negative pressure and inverts part of the TM, causing granulation tissue that, over time, erodes the ossicles and leads to conductive hearing loss

-DX: Diagnosis can be made with otoscopic visualization of granulation tissue
+DX: Diagnosis can be made with otoscopic visualization revealing a retraction pocket or a mass of keratin debris

 • Confirm with CT scan and audiogram to evaluate hearing loss